 freya björg olAFSON en français ci-dessous

-Freya Björg Olafson is an intermedia artist who works with video, audio, animation, motion capture, XR, painting, and performance.
-Their praxis engages with identity and the body, as informed by technology and the Internet.
-Olafson’s work has been presented and exhibited internationally at venues such as the Bauhaus Archiv (Berlin), SECCA - SouthEastern Center for Contemporary Art (North Carolina), Ochoymedio (Quito, Guayaquil, and Manta in Ecuador), The National Arts Center / Canada Dance Festival (Ottawa), and Onassis Cultural Center (Athens, Greece).
-Olafson's video work has been screened in festivals and galleries internationally and is distributed by Video Pool Media Arts Centre.
-She has benefitted from residencies, most notably through EMPAC - Experimental Media & Performing Arts Center (New York), Oboro (Montréal), Atlantic Center for the Arts (Florida), and Counterpulse in San Francisco.
+Freya Björg Olafson is an intermedia artist whose practice spans video, audio, animation, motion capture, XR, painting, and performance.
+Her work explores identity and the body, shaped by the influence of technology and the Internet.
+Olafson’s work has been presented and exhibited internationally at venues such as the Bauhaus Archiv (Berlin), SECCA - SouthEastern Center for Contemporary Art (North Carolina), Ochoymedio (Ecuador), The National Arts Center / Canada Dance Festival (Ottawa), and LUDWIG museum (Budapest).
+Their video work has screened in festivals and galleries internationally, and is distributed by Video Pool Media Arts Centre.
+A frequent collaborator; Olafson has worked with Will Pappenheimer, Praba Pilar, Wanda Koop, Sarah Anne Johnson, Noam Gonick, Grant Guy, and Mark Neufeld, among others.

-photo: by Robbie Sweeny
+photo: by Sarah Lamontagne

 En Francais: